GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/bc252d6d-dcbb-4ffc-b063-2dab32e72f51)

 <p>
 When you are logged into the VM again, click on the start menu > Windows Administrative Tools > Active Directory Users and Computers.
 We are going to be creating a domain admin.
-Before we can do this, lets create two Organizational Units (OU's) called _EMPLOYEES and _ADMINS .
+Before we can do this, lets create two Organizational Units (OUs) called _EMPLOYEES and _ADMINS .
 Right click on mydomain.com > New > Organizational Unit.
 </p>
 <br />